Click on the images or program titles below to jump to a specific section:

 The Full Day Primary program is available for 1st and 2nd year students in the Primary program.

 After a morning spent with the children in their core program, the Full Day Primary children will gather together for lunch.
 Following lunch, they will spend the afternoon together.
-The program provides children with opportunities for extended learning and exposure to the materials, including the Spanish language and culture.
+The program provides children with opportunities for extended learning and exposure to the materials.

 The children enrolled in the program will hone their problem-solving skills, satisfy their intellectual curiosity, and learn social-emotional skills.
 Children who need a rest period will be given the opportunity.